Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

   }
 ```

-Note: You'll be creating the functions for emitting events and error handling in the other library contracts later in the tutorial; for now, you can import them as if they already exist.
+Note: Later in the tutorial, you'll create the functions for emitting events and error handling in the other library contracts.
+For now, you can simply import them.

 ### Creating Proposals
+This DAO tracks user funding proposals that request a specific amount of tokens from the DAO treasury.
+To start the voting process, a proposal must be submitted to the DAO contract.

 The `create_proposal()` function is implemented by taking in 3 input `acceptance_percentage: u64`, `duration: u64`, and `proposal_transaction: Proposal`, then it checks if the duration is greater than zero `require(0 < duration, CreationError::DurationCannotBeZero);`.
- And if the acceptance percentage is within the valid range (0-100) `require(0 < acceptance_percentage && acceptance_percentage <= 100, CreationError::InvalidAcceptancePercentage,);`
+ And if the acceptance percentage is within the valid range (0-100) `require(0 < acceptance_percentage && acceptance_percentage <= 100, CreationError::InvalidAcceptancePercentage,);`.

 If no error is emitted, it constructs a `ProposalInfo` object and inserts it into the storage, incrementing the proposal count.
-Finally, it logs a `CreateProposalEvent` to record the creation of the proposal.
+Finally, it logs a `CreateProposalEvent` to record the proposal's creation.
+The function does not require a token amount to be deposited when creating a new proposal.

 Copy and paste the code below using your `create_proposal` function.